 The Court then turns to the case at hand, noting at the outset that the Marshall Islands, by virtue of the suffering which its people endured as a result of it being used as a site for extensive nuclear testing programs, has special reasons for concern about nuclear disarmament.
 But that fact does not remove the need to establish that the conditions for the Court's jurisdiction are met.
 While it is a legal matter for the Court to determine whether it has jurisdiction, it remains for the Applicant to demonstrate the facts underlying its case that a dispute exists.

-The Court observes that India relies on the fact that the Marshall Islands did not commence negotiations or give notice to it of the claim that is the subject of the Application to support its contention that there is no dispute between the Parties.
-India refers to Article 43 of the International Law Commission's ("ILC") Articles on State Responsibility, which requires an injured State to "give notice of its claim" to the allegedly responsible State.
-Article 48, paragraph 3, applies that requirement mutatis mutandis to a State other than an injured State which invokes responsibility.
-However, the Court notes that the ILC's commentary specifies that the Articles "are not concerned with questions of the jurisdiction of international courts and tribunals, or in general with the conditions for the admissibility of cases brought before such courts or tribunals".
-Moreover, the Court has rejected the view that notice or prior negotiations are required where it has been seised on the basis of declarations made pursuant to Article 36, paragraph 2, of the Statute, unless one of those declarations so provides.
+The Court observes that Pakistan relies on the fact that the Marshall Islands did not commence negotiations or give notice to it of the claim that is the subject of the Application to support its contention that there is no dispute between the Parties.
+However, the Court recalls that it has rejected the view that notice or prior negotiations are required where it has been seised on the basis of declarations made pursuant to Article 36, paragraph 2, of the Statute, unless one of those declarations so provides.
 The Court's jurisprudence treats the question of the existence of a dispute as a jurisdictional one that turns on whether there is, in substance, a dispute, not on what form that dispute takes or whether the respondent has been notified.

-The Court next examines the Marshall Islands' arguments in support of its contention that it had a dispute with India.
+The Court next examines the Marshall Islands' arguments in support of its contention that it had a dispute with Pakistan.